onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 of the job, in this case it's only one that we care about, `:write-lines`.
 That will have an associated channel that we can use to collect our output!

+#### Reloading Code in Development
+`clojure.tools.namespace.repl/refresh` can be used with this setup to refresh your project.
+Most Clojure editors also have convenient keybindings for this!

 Try to run the test, and watch the output of onyx.log in your project root.

 ### Production